Fate of entanglement in open quantum spin liquid: Time evolution of its genuine multipartite negativity upon sudden coupling to a dissipative bosonic environment: Models and methods

-Finally, since TN methods can encounter an ``entanglement barrier''~\cite{Lerose2023,Rams2020,Foligno2023}, which prevent reaching truly long evolution times, to access long-time limit of non-Markovian dynamics we also employ the RC method~\cite{Schaller2014} combined with polaron transformation~\cite{Anto-Sztrikacs2023}---this approach produces an effective Hamiltonian that can accurately\cite{Brenes2024} describe the steady-state of non-Markovian dynamics.
-The same strategy has been applied previously to classify possible magnetic orderings of steady-states in the case of dissipative quantum spin chains~\cite{Min2024}.
-We explain this strategy for open QSL in the End Matter.
+Since time-dependent TN methods easily encounter an ``entanglement barrier''~\cite{Lerose2023,Rams2020,Foligno2023}, which prevents reaching truly long evolution times, to access the long-time limit of non-Markovian dynamics, we also employ the RC method~\cite{Schaller2014} combined with polaron transformation~\cite{Anto-Sztrikacs2023}.
+This approach produces an effective Hamiltonian that can accurately~\cite{Brenes2024} describe the steady-state of non-Markovian dynamics.
+The same strategy has been applied previously to classify possible magnetic ordering of different steady-states reached by the dissipative dynamics of quantum spin chains~\cite{Min2024}.
+The RC method~\cite{Schaller2014}, which is based on the Bogoliubov transformation, introduces a new RC bosonic mode per each bath.
+They are created (annihilated) by an operator $\hat{\mathbf{b}}_i^\dagger(\hat{\mathbf{b}}_i)$, which is strongly coupled to the system but weakly coupled to the remaining modes of the bath.
+This transforms the Hamiltonian $\hat{H}_\mathrm{tot}$ into \begin{widetext}